centminmod/centminmod-fail2ban/readme.md

 ## fail2ban.sh

 fail2ban.sh is a script to automate fail2ban install for CentOS 7 based Centmin Mod LEMP stack based servers.
+The install routine also installs pyinotify as a fail2ban backend instead of the default polling backend for better performance when there's many log files.

 Usage options